radareorg/radare2/doc/node.js/README.md

 This is the nodejs implementation of a websever for radare2.
-This script can be executed from inside r2 by using the following commnad:
+This script can be executed from inside r2 by using the following command:

 	> #!pipe node .